c12yptonic/ctf-writeups/ctfs/hacktober22.md

 ```

-Now we have an encrypted zip file and a password to decrupt it.
+Now we have an encrypted zip file and a password to decrypt it.
 So we go ahead and unzip it again.

 ```sh
 ┌──(cryptonic㉿cryptonic-kali)─[~/CTFs/hacktober22/zippo_zippo/CTF_ZIP]